-You'll find a list of other guides on pages 17 and 18 that will give you more information that you may need.
+You'll find a list of other guides on page 16 that will give you more information that you may need.

 We provide free tax advisory services if you need more help with your tax responsibilities on your grant or subsidy (page 15).